 You deserve a space in your home that is 100% yours, without reservation.
 It doesn’t matter if you’re the one moving into a new place to be with your partner.
 Sharing is fun, but you need moments to find peace because the area reflects who you are.
 Don’t forget: your significant other also gets that privilege.

 When you start living together, it helps to set boundaries early.
-If you can stick to them while respecting your partner’s space and needs, this time in your life can be an amazing experience!
+If you can stick to them while respecting your partner’s space and needs, this time in your life can be a fantastic experience!